mindleaving/patient-monitor-datalogger/README.md

 - Click on "Eject" in the systems taskbar at the top of the screen.
 - Make sure there the recorded data is on the USB drive.

+## Update

+Since version v2025.04.04, updating the data logger software can be done by inserting a USB drive with the latest release and rebooting.
+Do the following:

+- Download the following files from the [latest relase](https://github.com/mindleaving/patient-monitor-datalogger/releases/latest) of Medical Device Data Logger
+  - patient-monitor-datalogger-deployment-pack.zip
+  - deployment-pack-signature.sig
+- Copy these files to the root of a USB drive.
+IMPORTANT: The files must be on the **first** partition of the USB drive.
+- Remove any other USB drive from the data logger
+- Insert the USB drive into the data logger
+- Reboot the data logger